zuhlke/engineering-posts/drafts/api-first-part-1.md

 }
 ```

-And also a data transfer object (DTO) was generated:
+And also the data transfer object (DTO) that is returned by the server was generated:

 ```java
 @Generated